Energy-momentum tensor and helicity for gauge fields coupled to a pseudo-scalar inflaton: Analytical calculation of divergent and finite terms

 \section{Analytical calculation of divergent and finite terms}

 In order to find an analytical expression for the finite part, we note that the bare integrals in Eqs.~\eqref{eqn:integral2} and \eqref{eqn:integral} can be solved by using the expression of the mode functions $A_\pm$ given in Eq.~\eqref{eqn:aplusaminus}.
 We identify the divergences by imposing a UV physical cutoff $\Lambda$ in order to avoid time-dependent coupling constants at low energies: we therefore impose a comoving $k$-cutoff $k_{\textup{UV}}= \Lambda\, a$ \cite{Zeldovich:1971mw,Xue:2011hm} in the integrals in Eqs.~\eqref{eqn:integral2} and \eqref{eqn:integral}.
 Note that Eq.~\eqref{eqn:eqbeta} can be solved analytically by Whittaker functions also in presence of a mass term \cite{Barnaby:2011qe}.
-We restrict in this section to the results for the massless case, but we also give the generalization to non-zero mass in Appendix~\ref{appendixmass}.